Consensus Knowledge Graph Learning via Multi-view Sparse Low Rank Block Model: Applications to learning clinical knowledge graph

-We demonstrate below how Algorithm~\ref{algo:exact} can be used to optimally combine information from the four SPPMI matrices from four data sources to both improve the estimation of embeddings and construct sparse knowledge graph about coronary artery disease network.
-We aim to group the 7,217 CUIs into $K$ subgroups such that CUIs within the same subgroups are considered synonyms.
+We demonstrate below how Algorithm~\ref{algo:exact} can be used to optimally combine information from the SPPMI matrices from the three data sources to both improve the estimation of embeddings and construct a sparse knowledge graph about coronary artery disease network.
+We aim to group the $7,217$ CUIs into $K$ subgroups such that CUIs within the same subgroups are considered synonyms.
 We anticipate $K$ to be large in this particular application since CUIs were manually curated to represent distinct clinical concepts.